-The Liberty University Campus Farm
+The Campus Farm at Liberty University

 - The Campus Garden was initiated in fall of 2012 and became operational in the late spring 2013.
 Its name was changed to the Campus Farm in 2015 with the addition of chickens and a long-range plan to raise livestock.

-- We grow a variety of vegetables and fruits on a 1.5 acre plot that includes two large high tunnels that help us grow year round.
+- We grow a variety of vegetables and fruits on a 1.5 acre plot that includes two large high tunnels that help us grow year-round